-If you’re like most people, you are probably wondering whether federally registering your trademark is necessary or even appropriate for your particular situation.
-A lot of folks believe that applying to register their trademarks is always a wise thing to do under all circumstances.
+If you’re like most people, you’re probably wondering whether federal trademark registration is necessary or even appropriate for your particular situation.
+A lot of folks believe that obtaining a United States trademark registration is always a wise thing to do under all circumstances.
 But, is it really?

-Even if you decide that federally registering your trademark is something you are not going to pursue at this point in time, it is still critical that you perform a trademark search prior to adopting and using your trademark in connection with your products or services.
+Even if you decide that federal trademark registration is something you are not going to pursue at this point in time, it’s still critical that you perform a US trademark search prior to adopting and using your trademark in connection with your products or services.
 A trademark search will help to ensure that you’re not stepping on someone else’s trademark rights and will greatly reduce the risk of you being sued for trademark infringement.
 The bottom line is that while federal trademark registration may be optional in some cases, a trademark search is an important and necessary step when beginning a new venture.

-If you would like more information about whether a federal trademark registration and working with a trademark attorney would benefit you, please contact me today for your free consultation at (314) 749-4059.
-I can also be easily contacted through the form found on this page or via email at email@example.com.
+As a US trademark attorney, I can provide you with more information about whether a federal trademark registration would benefit you.
+Please contact me today for your free consultation at (314) 749-4059, or I can be easily reached through my contact form (below) or via email at email@example.com.
 I look forward to hearing from you soon.